• Skip to primary navigation

 Make sure you get an even distribution of onion pieces throughout the potatoes.

-This side dish - just like the actual peking duck - should be served warm.
+This side dish - just like the actual peking duck - should be served warm, or try lighter options such as mashed cauliflower side alternatives if preferred.

 You can also garnish with a leaf or two - choose something that you can actually taste, such as spinach.